Under threat, local newsrooms innovate to survive in Georgia

-In its 30 years of independence, Georgia has faced deep political polarziation.
+In its 30 years of independence, Georgia has faced deep political polarization.
 The news media landscape itself has come to reflect these divisions, resulting in societal tension.
 Meanwhile, media capture has dramatically reduced the state of press freedom in Georgia.
 Despite these challenges at the national level, there is room for hope at the local level, as local newsrooms continue to survive and thrive through innovation and building relationships with their communities.

 Georgia’s overall press freedom decline became acutely visible in July 2021, when more than 50 media workers were subject to large-scale violence while covering anti-Pride protests in Georgia’s capital, Tbilisi.
 Cameraman Aleksandre Lashkarava, injured while covering the demonstration, died later that month.
 The imprisonment of the director of the popular TV channel Mtavari Arkhi, Nika Gvaramia, in May 2022 was another sign of this decline.
 Gvaramia was sentenced to three-and-a-half years in prison for corruption in what was seen by many as a politically motivated trial.